feridbrkovic/react-vto/README.md

 # Virtual Try-On Eyewear In React Using Tensorflow and Three.js

 This project combines the power of React, TensorFlow.js, and Three.js to create an interactive and fun virtual try-on experience for eyewear.
-Our goal is to enhance the online shopping experience, allowing users to try on sunglasses virtually from the comfort of their home.
+The goal is to enhance the online shopping experience, allowing users to try on sunglasses virtually from the comfort of their home.

 ![Virtual Try-On Demo](public/vto-promo.gif)